BeltSword & RazorSword

 Strengths: The Laminated RazorSword Blades were originally designed to allow a much shorter blade to be thicker, heavier, and yet comfortable to wear.
 (They are a heavy weight offensive and defensive weapon) Laminated “heavy-weights” are made from the lamination of several thinner blades.
 This translates to a flexible, comfortable, yet heavy-weight RazorSword weapon; comfortable for large waist or smaller waists…as small as 32″.
 Laminated blades are very forgiving, and generally very comfortable to wear; they are more flexible than the APEX Series…easier to bend and secure.
 Laminated blades have the added mass to easily crush through concrete blocks with little or no damage to the blade.
 Weakness: There is slightly more maintenance to the laminated blade.
 It is recommended about 1-2 times per year; that you re-laminate the blades…which is about a 10-15 minute re-lamination process.
 This will keep the blades functioning properly and keep the lamination secure from separating.
 (Re-lamination is simple – see videos) Since the blades are more flexible they are not the best thrusting weapon; however the Super Heavy Weight is sufficiently rigid to be considered a fair to good thrusting weapon – provided that the tip has been sharpened.

 Weight Class Definitions

 Important: Weight classes are relative to the type and style of a sword…where and when it was made and for what purpose.
-A super heavy-weight RazorSword is much-much lighter and no-where near the weight of a European Claymore or Japanese Katana.
+A super heavy-weight RazorSword is much-much lighter and no-where near the weight of a European Claymore or full size Japanese Katana.
 The RazorSword was designed for a totally different purpose; it is in a totally different class, and the only totally concealed sword weapon system that is functional in modern day society and urban warfare.
 RazorRazor builds weapon systems to custom fit the environment, person and threat level.